 - Standard regulations on the farmed cervid industry necessary for licensure and operation within most states include health certificates, import permits, and negative brucellosis and tuberculosis tests.

-- Forty-eight states and eight Canadian provinces have adopted rules that go beyond the standard regulations and may include additional testing requirements or limitations on the importation of farmed cervids.
+- Forty-nine states and ten Canadian provinces have adopted rules that go beyond the standard regulations and may include additional testing requirements or limitations on the importation of farmed cervids.

 - There is presently no approved way to examine the presence of chronic wasting disease in a live animal, though research is ongoing.

-- Presently, nine states place sole regulatory authority of their farmed cervid facilities with their fish and wildlife agency, nine states place sole regulatory authority with their agriculture agency, and 32 states allow joint management of farmed cervid facilities by both their agriculture and fish and wildlife agencies.
+- Presently, eleven states place sole regulatory authority of their farmed cervid facilities with their fish and wildlife agency, thirteen states place sole regulatory authority with their agriculture agency, and 26 states allow joint management of farmed cervid facilities by both their agriculture and fish and wildlife agencies.

 Transferring the regulatory authority of farmed cervids from the state fish and wildlife agency and categorizing farmed cervids as livestock blurs the lines between farmed and wild animals and devalues cervids (particularly the white-tailed deer) as an iconic conservation success story that was hard won on the backs of American sportsmen and women.
 Therefore, state legislators are encouraged to appoint primary management authority of their farmed cervid facilities to their state’s fish and wildlife agency – the very agencies who, through working with sportsmen and women, were responsible for bringing these species back from the brink of extirpation in many areas to the burgeoning populations we see today.
 If joint management is pursued, a formal Memorandum of Understanding between the agencies should be reached that recognizes the fish and wildlife agency as the lead agency while clearly delineating the responsibilities of each agency to eliminate bureaucratic red tape and ensure a timely response to a CWD outbreak is possible.
 Further, state legislators are encouraged to work alongside their fish and wildlife agencies to ensure that those individuals who choose to harvest cervids from captive facilities are required to purchase a hunting license to help support the broader conservation efforts of the state.